9 Min Read

 - Access to healthcare facilities

 As your loved one ages, they might need 24-hour nursing care.
-Assisted living offers quality healthcare on-site, using an aging well model that looks at physical, mental, and overall well-being.
+Assisted living facilities offer quality healthcare on-site, using an aging well model that looks at physical, mental, and overall well-being.
 Grand Oaks, for example, provides access to on-site Johns Hopkins Wellness Program and direct access to Sibley Memorial Hospital’s emergency, aquatic, and therapeutic and rehabilitation services.
 It’s accessible to your loved one without ever stepping foot outside.
 On-site healthcare access complements the care your loved one is already receiving and offers thorough, comprehensive attention to their unique medical needs.

 - Comfortable, home-like setting

 Nurturing and peaceful is the goal.
 Your loved one’s assisted living community should look and feel like home.
 Ideal assisted living facilities are comfortable and calming while providing access to communal areas, outdoor settings, and more.
 Your loved one may even have access to many of the same luxuries and amenities they’d experience living at home, including chapel services, business center, beauty salon, and more.

 While advanced personal care is available in assisted living, your loved one doesn’t necessarily need to use these services if they don’t need them.
 Assisted living allows your loved one to live freely but also access amenities and services that make life easier and safer.
 Perhaps your parent is at the age where they do not want to maintain a large home.
 They may be aging and need additional services in the future and find solace in many of the services available in an assisted living community, should they need them later.
 Think of assisted living as a step above a retirement community but not a nursing home or hospital setting.
 Your loved one will live independently with physical and mental autonomy while surrounding themselves in a caring, uplifting community.